Skidmore Employee Benefits Summary

 What is the age and service requirement for retirement?

-Full- or part-time employees who cease employment at age 55 or older and have at least 15 years of full-time service are considered retirees of the College.
+Full- or part-time employees who cease employment at age 55 or older and have at least 15 years of consecutive service are considered retirees of the College.

 Who is eligible for College benefits in retirement?